 Rental requirements are passport or ID card, driving license, and a valid credit card.
 There is no distance limit to your rental usage.

 Considered one of the most beautiful natural water parks in the world, it is a great day trip destination for families.
 Located 18 kilometers from Tulum, you can take the at the Terminal, the ride takes about 20 minutes and the cost is $4.
 Taxi cost is around $15 and car rental starts at $19.

 Playa del Carmen

-Best known for its beautiful beaches and exciting nightlife, Playa del Carmen is considered to be the heart of the Riviera Maya.
-It is located 65 kilometers from Tulum, the ticket costs $4 and only in 1 hour you can be at the beach enjoying a sunny day.
+Well known for having the best beaches and exciting nightlife, Playa del Carmen is considered to be the heart of the Riviera Maya.
+This travel destination is located 65 kilometers from Tulum, the ticket costs $4 and only in 1 hour you can be at the beach enjoying a sunny day.
 Taxi cost is $30 and car rental starts at $19.

 From Playa del Carmen you can also take a ferry to the popular island of Cozumel.
 There’s only one ferry company operating the service, .
 The ferry takes off every hour starting at 7am to 11pm, the cost is $10 per passenger.

 Surrounded by two large lagoons, it is considered to be one of the most important ruins sites in the Yucatan Peninsula.
 It is located 44 kilometers from Tulum, the ticket costs around $6 and the ride takes about 1 hour.
 Taxi cost is around $20 and ride time is about 40min.
 Car rental starts at $19.

 Receive useful travel guides and promotions right to your inbox every other week